App-vNext/Polly/docs/strategies/hedging.md

     P->>C: Propagates failure (R3)
 ```

+## Hedging and resilience context

+The hedging strategy supports the concurrent execution and cancellation of multiple hedged actions.
+To safeguard against concurrency issues when these actions access the same `ResilienceContext`, the hedging strategy ensures that each hedged action has its own unique `ResilienceContext`.
+The hedging strategy distinguishes between two types of contexts:

+- **Primary context**: The original resilience context that the hedging strategy receives.
+- **Action context**: A deep copy of the primary context with a distinct cancellation token for a single hedged action.

+Here's the flow:

+- The strategy gets the primary context and creates a snapshot for deep cloning.
+- For each hedged action execution, the hedging strategy makes a deep copy of the original context.
+The deep copy has its own cancellation token designated for that execution.
+Note that the first execution (primary) uses the original resilience context, albeit with a cloned set of resilience properties.
+- After the strategy has an accepted result from a hedged action, the resilience context from the action is merged back into the primary context.
+- All ongoing hedged actions are cancelled and discarded.
+The hedging strategy awaits the propagation of cancellation.

+### Merging action context into the primary context

+After merging, the primary context contains:

+- New properties created during the action context's execution.
+- Existing properties updated or soft-deleted (i.e. setting the value to `null`) during execution.

+### Hedging callbacks

+Some insights about the hedging callback behavior in relation to hedging contexts:

+- `ActionGenerator`: This callback provides arguments with `PrimaryContext` and `ActionContext` properties.
+Use `PrimaryContext` to get values that remain consistent throughout the hedging strategy execution.
+Use `ActionContext` to save values specific to a single hedged action execution.
+- `OnHedging`: This callback, like the previous one, provides arguments with `PrimaryContext` and `ActionContext` properties and is invoked after `ActionGenerator`.
+Any changes to both `PrimaryContext` and `ActionContext` are preserved and visible here.

+> [!NOTE]
+> The hedging strategy ensures that both `ActionGenerator` and `OnHedging` are never executed concurrently.
+Any modifications to the contexts are thread-safe in these callbacks.

 ## Action generator

 The hedging options include an `ActionGenerator` property, allowing you to customize the actions executed during hedging.
 By default, the `ActionGenerator` returns the original callback passed to the strategy.
 The original callback also includes any logic introduced by subsequent resilience strategies.
 For more advanced scenarios, the `ActionGenerator` can be used to return entirely new hedged actions, as demonstrated in the example below: